 Module for script-based video editing

-It can read and write to many formats, including animated GIFs, and enables basic operations (cuts, concatenations, title insertions) to be done in a few lines.
+MoviePy is a Python module for script-based movie editing, which enables basic operations (cuts, concatenations, title insertions) to be done in a few lines.
 It can also be used for advanced compositing.

 A typical MoviePy script looks like that: